Ya Basic: 2021 BMW 4 Series Coupe Has Analog Dials In Entry-Level Trim

 That’s a bit of a surprise considering the 420i starts off at €45,800 in Germany where the Volkswagen Golf begins from just under €20,000.
 Why are we mentioning Europe’s best-selling car?
 Because the eighth generation does away with physical dials and needles even in the base form.
 You’ll have to settle for 15-inch steel wheels and a puny 1.0-liter engine in the compact hatchback, but at least the digital driver’s display comes standard.

 What’s perhaps even more interesting about the new 4 Series is the fact you can add fancy options such as laser headlights and a head-up display while keeping the old-school instrument cluster.
 That’s actually not a bad idea since some people would rather stick to the classic look rather than going digital.
 The screen does have numerous advantages thanks to its high level of customization, but there’s something special about the increasingly rarer (at least in the luxury segment) analog setup.
-Fun fact – even on the €66,900 M430i the 12.3-inch display is optional.
+Fun fact – even on the €66,900 M440i the 12.3-inch display is optional.

 Gallery: 2021 BMW 4 Series Coupe base version (DE)